christopheraue/m-ruby-concurrently/INTRODUCTION.md

-# An overview of Concurrently
+# An Introduction to Concurrently

 This document is meant as a general overview of what can be done with Concurrently and how all its parts work together.
 For more information and